cloudfoundry-community/bosh-cloudstack-cpi-release/README.md

 # bosh-cloudstack-cpi-release

-This is work in progress / feedbacks welcome (use issues).
-Tested on cloudstack 4.3, xen 6.2 The cloudstack cpi is available on [bosh.io](http://bosh.io/releases/github.com/cloudfoundry-community/bosh-cloudstack-cpi-release)
+This is now quite a stable CPI.
+Feedbacks welcome (use issues).
+Tested on cloudstack 4.5, xen 6.5 The cloudstack cpi is available on [bosh.io](http://bosh.io/releases/github.com/cloudfoundry-community/bosh-cloudstack-cpi-release)

 ## Design :